 - Cover the pan (with its oven-safe lid or with aluminum foil), and roast until the meat is tender enough to cut with a fork, about 6 to 7 hours.
 Check the brisket periodically (every couple hours or so) and see add a splash more beef stock if necessary if the pan starts to get too dry.

-- Reheat the meat in the oven or on the stovetop, and serve along with the juices to drizzle on top.
+- If desired, serve along with the juices to drizzle on top.

 Video